Knowledge Equivalence in Digital Twins of Intelligent Systems: Evaluation

-We have conducted controlled experiments using simulated data.
-Simulated data have provided us with cost-effective path for learning about the behaviour and performance of enacting knowledge equivalence in digital twins under a range of scenarios that can exemplify complex real settings.
-Nevertheless, further systematic studies will consider data from real-world systems and domain-specific properties to evaluate for knowledge equivalence.
-Additionally, only three types of threats to equivalence are considered in our experiments, further studies is needed to evaluate for the manifestation of multiple types and/or compounded threats that may exist at the same time, including the threats mentioned in section \ref{sec:threats}.
-Our controlled experiments assumes a situation where the configuration of the environment is known: the number of objects and how an object will become important is known.
+\paragraph{Types of Threats to Equivalence} In the real world, different types of uncertainties exist.
+In our experiments, only three types of threats to equivalence are considered.
+Further studies are needed to evaluate for the manifestation of multiple types and/or compounded threats that may exist at the same time, including the threats mentioned in section \ref{sec:threats}.
+In addition, our controlled experiments assume a situation where the configuration of the environment is known: the number of objects and how an object will become important is known.
 Further studies need to consider highly volatile dynamic and opportunistic scenarios.